5 CV Mistakes and How to Avoid Them

 Every job description comes with a hidden problem the employer wishes you to solve as an employee.
 Without that problem, your services should not be needed by the employer.

-CV mistakes #2: Avoid Very Personalized Information
+CV mistakes #3: Avoid Very Personalised Information

 However, when it comes to job searching, your prospective employer need not know everything about you.